elotroalex/chiens/_texts/translation.md

 - and I ate feces
 - and I gained the strength to speak
 - higher than the rivers
-- stronger than the disasters
+- stronger than the disasters.

-*(at that moment, a vision of the setting sun, bleeding.)*
+*(At that moment, a vision of the setting sun, bleeding.)*

 - {:.sp} The Chorus.